ChameleonCloud/kolla-containers/README.md

 the service.
 This folder should contain at minimum a `kolla-build.conf` and a `Jenkinsfile`.
 This is called the "build profile" in some of the tooling.

+> **Note**: the folder must be named with alphanumeric characters.
+This is because the folder name will be used as a "profile" name in Kolla, and those are Python configuration keys, which don't like e.g. hyphens.

 ### `kolla-build.conf`

 The `kolla-build.conf` file is where Kolla looks to find sources for OpenStack